Rotation numbers of perturbations of smooth dynamics: Introduction

-Given a small $C^1$-path $f_t$ starting at $f$, resp. $C^0$-path $\cA_t$ starting at $\cA$, the bundle $E$ has a corresponding continuation $E_t$.
-We remark in this paper that the path has a well-defined {\em rotation number above $\mu$ along $E_t$}.
-From the properties of that rotation number, we deduce properties of generic smooth dynamics: \begin{itemize} \item the $C^r$-generic $\SL(n,\RR)$-cocycles over a full shift has a periodic point with simple Lyapunov spectrum, that is, the eigenvalues of the first return linear map have pairwise distinct moduli. \item under the assumption of abundance of $T$-periodic points, we make some steps towards a $C^r$-generic dichotomy between dominated splittings and the existence of $T$-periodic points with complex eigenvalues. \item in the general setting, one may consider the structural $C^r$-stability of the projective cocycle.
-We prove in some cases that structural $C^r$-stability imply the existence of dominated splittings. \end{itemize}
+Given a small $C^1$-path $f_t$ starting at $f$, resp. $C^0$-path of cocycles $\cA_t$ starting at $\cA$ (all fibering above $T$), the bundle $E$ has a corresponding continuation $E_t$.
+We see in this paper that the path has a well-defined {\em rotation number above $\mu$ along $E_t$}.
+That rotation number being invariant under homotopies with fixed extremities, and the spaces of systems we consider being locally simply connected, one can define the {\em relative rotation number} of a perturbation of $f$, resp. $\cA$, {\em along $E$}.
+From the properties of that rotation number, we deduce properties of generic smooth dynamics: \begin{itemize} \item the $C^r$-generic $\SL(n,\RR)$-cocycles over a full shift has a periodic point with simple Lyapunov spectrum, that is, the eigenvalues of the first return linear map have pairwise distinct moduli.
+This actually holds more generally for cocycles above factors of transitive subshifts of finite type (provided $X$ is infinite). \item under an assumption of abundance of periodic points in $X$, we make some steps towards a $C^r$-generic dichotomy between dominated splittings and the existence of periodic points with complex eigenvalues. \item in the general setting, one may consider the structural $C^r$-stability of the projective cocycle.
+We prove in some cases that structural $C^r$-stability imply the existence of dominated splittings of all indices. \end{itemize}